 In fact, look at the absurdity of women's clothing sizes in one chart.

 Why Measurements Matter When Manufacturing

 Make sure you introduce all of the Points of Measurement (POM) in your sizes table.
 If you're on Techpacker creating a spec sheet is super simple.
-Here are some great tips on writing measurement specs that will help you out, and you can also download this free example of a Spec Sheet.
+Here's our post on what is a garment spec sheet and how to add one in a tech pack.

 How To Determine Measurements

 There are several ways to measure and determine sizing, but being consistent is key.
-Each style in their respective sizes should be as homogenous as possible.
-The last thing you want is two size "M" shirts of the same style to have different measurements in reality — something that often happens with fast-fashion retailers as you may have noticed.
+Each style in its respective size should be as homogenous as possible.
+The last thing you want is two sizes of "M" shirts of the same style to have different measurements in reality — something that often happens with fast-fashion retailers as you may have noticed.